 It is also possible to create your own signals in a script and use them.
 For this, do the same steps you did for variables in the previous step, except for Signals:

-A signal can also be edited via right-click menu to customize its arguments:
+A signal can also be edited via the right-click menu to customize its arguments:

-The signal you have just created will appear in the Inspector along with the built-in node signals.
+The signal you have created will appear in the Inspector, along with the built-in node signals.
 This allows you to connect it from another script from another Scene Node:

 Finally, to emit the signal, simply drag it to the canvas: